oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-23-versioncontroldetails-object.md

 5. Otherwise, the file specified by `artifactLocation` belongs to the repository specified by the member of S with the longest `v.uri`.

-> EXAMPLE: This example illustrates the mapping algorithm.
+> EXAMPLE 1: This example illustrates the mapping algorithm.
 Consider this SARIF file:
 > ```json
 > {
 >   "originalUriBaseIds": {